Subscribe to our newsletter

 Scar Tissue Pain Years After Mastectomy and What To Do

-Everyone's healing timeline is different, but even small changes in treatment can lead to big results.
-Let's get started!
+Everyone’s healing timeline is different, but even small changes in treatment can lead to big results.
+As an oncology physical therapist, here’s what I recommend doing to reduce post-mastectomy pain around the scar.

-Scar tissue is not as flexible as healthy skin and can make the affected area feel tight or restricted.
-Breast tissue can become painful, especially when you try to lift your arm or do other motions that stretch your post-mastectomy scar.
-Scar tissue can also thicken surrounding areas or adhere to surrounding tissue, muscles, and tendons, which makes pain and limitations worse.
+This makes the area feel tight or restricted.
+It can hurt when you lift your arm or make other movements that stretch the scar.
+The scar tissue can also get thicker over time or stick to nearby muscles and tendons, which makes the pain and movement restrictions worse.

 If you experience scar tissue pain after breast cancer treatment, there are steps you can take to minimize the symptoms and reduce discomfort.